-“I sent it a virus, I am hoping they think there is something wrong with the machine.
+“I sent it a virus.
+I am hoping they think there is something wrong with the machine.
 Or at least they won’t want to go near it.
 Come on!
 It looks like the Stilla are retreating.”
 The Stilla that was alive left the room, acting as if terrified and running for their lives.
 It comforted me to know they could be afraid.
 Periclum pushed me up to get out of the room.
-I looked over towards the push and notice that there was an outline, showing where he was.
+I looked back as he was attempting to push me and there was an outline showing where he was.
 Although he remained invisible, I could clearly see where he was.
 After a while, I allowed him to push me out.
-I fell to my hands and knees, not used to gravity changing in such a way.
+I fell to my hands and knees, not used to gravity changing as I left.
 The sound of my suit hitting the floor caused the Stilla to pay attention to the area that I was in.

 “Periclum?”
-I say as I understood a little of what is happening.
+I say as I understood a little of what was happening.

-“What is it James?” he says in a curious tone.
+“What is it, James?” he asked in a curious tone.

 “I need to rest, I can’t go any further.”
 Sitting down, I felt exhausted and dizzy.
-My pants were warm and I realised at that moment that I had, in fact, let go.
+My pants were warm, and I realised at that moment that I had, in fact, let go.
 Periclum opened a door that was about a metre from me and looked inside.
 “Come in here, quick!” he said to me.
 I just about found enough strength to get up and go round into the room.
 We found ourselves underwater.
 It looked like we were in a large clear dome where we could see giant florescent alien fish swimming above our heads.
 There were doors leading to other smaller domes just off of this one.
 Periclum closed the door behind me, which looked very much like a hatch you would find on a submarine.

 I felt him unplug himself from me.
 Then I saw his outline search each of the smaller domes.
 He became visible again and brought up his visor.
 I looked at him, wondering how I could do the same.
 He was talking, but I could not hear what he was saying.
-There was a moment when he looked around, then he brought his visor back down.
+There was a moment when he appeared to be searching for me, then he brought his visor back down.
 He approached me and once again placed the cable back into my suit.
 “Sorry James, I should have explained how to operate this suit.”
 He typed on his keypad on his suit, then my suit became visible.
-My visor went up and I felt like I was breathing fresh air.
+My visor went up, and I felt like I was breathing fresh air.
 Periclum brought his visor up and then unplugged himself from my suit.

 There was a gigantic sofa in the centre of the room.
 Periclum turned and went to it.
 “Lets relax for a while.
 Now I think I have locked the door.
 Hopefully, none of the Stilla saw the door open and close.
-We are safe for now in here.”
+We are safe in here, for now.”
 I nodded and then went over to the sofa myself, desperate to sit down and relax.
-“We are very lucky, this is quite a pleasant environment and has the same air that we breathe.
+“We are very lucky.
+This is quite a pleasant environment and has the same air that we breathe.
 Maybe we could go for a swim later.”
 Periclum looked at me cheekily as he said that.
 I looked back at him, confused and blank.
 Feeling as though I have just seen some ghosts.